SE226G4/hospital-erp-g4-t6-er-flow/docs/SRS.md

 ### 3.2 System Features & User Stories
 * **Instruction:** Organize your requirements by Feature.
 For each feature, write the underlying requirements as User Stories and link them to your GitHub Issues.

 #### 3.2.1 Feature: [Insert Feature Name, e.g., Patient Registration]
 *   **Description:** [Briefly describe the feature].
 *   **Priority:** [High / Medium / Low].
 *   **User Stories:**
     *   **Story 1:**As a Triage Nurse, I want to enter the patient's National ID so that I can verify their identity and view their mandatory Risk Profile (Allergies/Chronic Diseases) before admission.
-    *    ​**Story2: As a Triage Nurse, I want to see a visual confirmation message on the screen once the bed reservation is confirmed by the IPD module.
+    *    ​**Story2:** As a Triage Nurse, I want to see a visual confirmation message on the screen once the bed reservation is confirmed by the IPD module.
         * *Acceptance Criteria:* A success notification (Toast) appears clearly on the dashboard.

+     **Story 3:** As a Triage Nurse, I want the system to automatically send a reservation request to the IPD module when a case is marked "Critical" so that the patient gets immediate care
+        * *Acceptance Criteria:* Request is sent within 1 second of classification.
+        System receives and displays a confirmation or "No Bed Available" alert.

 #### 3.2.2 Feature: [Insert Feature Name]
 *   [Repeat the structure above for all module features].